Birth Mother Adoption Regret

 There are many reasons for “putting a baby up for adoption.”
 And while each story is different, there are certainly many similarities, too.
 Read “What Are the Most Common Reasons for Putting a Child Up for Adoption?” for additional information.

 Call or text a caring adoption coordinator at Lifetime with your adoption questions today.
-We are a nationwide domestic open adoption agency and can help you in any state.
+We are a domestic open adoption agency and can help you in any state.
 We will never pressure you, and all our services are provided free to you.
 We can help you start talking about what is best for you and for your baby.

 Get Info Now